 - QueryFirst – it executes a query and maps the first result

-- QuerySingle – an extension method that can execute a query and map the result.
+- QuerySingle – an extension method that executes a query and maps the result.
 It throws an exception if there is not exactly one element in the sequence

-- QueryMultiple – an extension method that executes multiple queries within the same command and map results
+- QueryMultiple – an extension method that executes multiple queries within the same command and maps results

 As we said, Dapper provides an async version for all these methods (ExecuteAsync, QueryAsync, QueryFirstAsync, QueryFirstOrDefaultAsync, QuerySingleAsync, QuerySingleOrDefaultAsync, QueryMultipleAsync).

-Before we start using Dapper in our project, we have to prepare a database and create a new Web API project.
+Before using Dapper in our project, we must prepare a database and create a new Web API project.
 So, let’s start with the database.

-The first thing we are going to do is to create a new ASPNetCoreDapper
+The first thing we’ll do is create a new ASPNetCoreDapper

 database.
 After the database creation, you can navigate to our source code repository and find a script (Initial Script with Data.sql) that you can execute to create two tables and populate them with data: